 If you are handling an entire company’s leave management, it would make your job much easier if each employee had direct access to their personal information.

 Come October, your inbox is very likely inundated with end-of-year leave requests.
 Not only do you have to respond to each email, these exchanges often lead to more questions!
-People ask how many days leave they have left, if their chosen leave dates are acceptable and often change their minds and ask for different dates at the last minute.
+People ask how many days of leave they have left and if their chosen leave dates are acceptable and often change their minds and ask for different dates at the last minute.

-With a self-service system in place, employees can quickly and easily see how many days leave they are owed, which days they can take off in accordance with your company’s leave policy and even apply for their leave online.
-Your admin will be significantly reduced, in fact, you’ll receive hardly any leave related emails at all.
+With a self-service system in place, employees can quickly and easily see how many days of leave they are owed, which days they can take off in accordance with your company’s leave policy and even apply for their leave online.
+Your admin will be significantly reduced, in fact, you’ll receive hardly any leave-related emails at all.

 The self-service functionality applies to managers too.
 They can access and approve their direct employees’ leave requests via their workflow processes without you having to get involved.
 What’s more, your company’s leave schedule can be stored online.
 This provides a holistic view of all submitted leave that has been approved or is pending approval.

 Leave allowances can have an impact on employees’ salaries.
 Should an employee accumulate untaken leave over a certain period of time, or resign with untaken leave days still owing to them, your company may have to pay out for some or all of these days.
 Or, an employee may request to take unpaid leave or resign with a negative number of leave days that need to be paid back to the company.